 Leveraging Talent and Experience for your Needs

 Much like a consortium, we provide a platform to share technology expertise among organizations.
-The Institute includes advisors with expertise in technology, education, and analytics, each with successful experience in actual K-12 schools and universities.
+The Institute includes advisors with expertise and successful experience in actual K-12 schools and universities.
 These advisors are made available to your organization on a part-time, fractional basis.
 This model provides access to highly sought-after skillsets without the cost or hassle of hiring and retaining these individuals in rapidly changing and specialized hiring markets.
 Contact us for more information.

 The Renaissance Institute is a veteran owned business.

 Founder and President: Planning, Management, and Evaluation of Educational Technology.

 Dr. Berning brings IT Governance and technology management skills to your organization.
 He is an Air Force veteran, a former chemistry teacher, and served over 25 years as a Chief Technology Officer in K-12 schools, overseeing all aspects of technology including network infrastructure, online learning, integration and evaluation.
 He is currently the president of The Renaissance Institute, and has an appointment as a research scientist in learning analytics at the University of Texas at Arlington.

 Dr. Berning holds a Ph.D. in Educational Technology from The University of Texas at Austin, a Master's Degree in Chemistry, and a Bachelor's Degree in Science Education.
 He also earned an Executive Certificate in Technology Management and Leadership from the Sloan School of Management at the Massachusetts Institute of Technology.

 Institute Advisors are practicing K-12 and university educators that provide insight and advice to our members.